Jason Wolfe (entrepreneur): Recognition and awards

 Ernst & Young named him the 2011 Entrepreneur of the Year for the Western Pennsylvania and West Virginia region.
 In 2013, he was given the Pennsylvania Governor's ImPAct Award in the Entrepreneur category.
 In 2014, he was named the Milton Hershey School's "Alumnus of the Year."
 In 2015, the Pittsburgh Business Times honored Wolfe with a Diamond award.
 In 2015, Wolfe was named Tech CEO of the Year by the Pittsburgh Tech Council.
 In 2017, The Pittsburgh Venture Capital Association presented Wolfe with the Outstanding Entrepreneur Award.
 In 2018, The Pittsburgh Technology Council elected Wolfe as the chairman of the organization's board of directors.
 Wolfe was selected to the board of director's of Family Design Resources, Inc in 2018 to help with child welfare and adoption in Pennsylvania.
 Carnegie Science Center awarded Jason with Entrepreneur award in 2019.

+Wolfe.com was ranked #26 in the region by Inc 5000 and #382 overall.

+Personal life

+Jason Wolfe has a brother Henry Wolfe III and a sister Marissa Guarino.

+Jason Wolfe's father, Dr. Henry Wolfe Jr. taught computer science at the University of Otago in New Zealand for 35 years.
+Dr. Wolfe was a well known security and Cryptologic expert worldwide.

+In 2017, Jason Wolfe married Susan Ciesielski in a private ceremony.
+They adopted 3 children and have 2 biological children.
+Jason and Susan Wolfe live in McCandless where Wolfe has acquired 41 acres and preserving the North Park region from development.